 John PasqualeDirector of the Michigan Marching and Athletic Bands, Associate Director of Bands, and the Donald R. Shepherd Clinical Associate Professor of Conducting

-Dr. John D. Pasquale holds the Donald R. Shepherd Chair in Conducting at the University of Michigan, serving as associate professor of conducting, associate director of bands, and director of the Michigan Marching and Athletic Bands.
+As an international conductor, author, and lecturer, Dr. John D. Pasquale, holds the Donald R. Shepherd Chair in Conducting at the University of Michigan.
+He serves as associate professor of conducting, associate director of bands, and director of the Michigan Marching and Athletic Bands.
 In this position, he directs and oversees the athletic band program, is the conductor of the University Band, guest conductor with the Symphony Band, Symphony Band Chamber Winds, and Concert Band, and teaches classes in rehearsal pedagogy and aural analysis of ensemble sound.

-Off the podium, Pasquale’s research interests include the codification of ensemble pedagogy and teaching of aural analysis skills to conductors.
-Currently, he leads an international team of conductors and educators in a project titled “Vorstellung einer systematischen Unterrichtsmethodik für Anfänger und fortgeschrittene BläserKlassen (Directed Listening for Wind Ensemble Conductors).”
-The culmination of this work is presented within the book Das Modell des geführten Hörens: Hören-Analysieren-Proben (The Directed Listening Model), under contract for publication by Helbling Verlag in Esslingen, Germany.
+Prof. Pasquale’s research interests include the intersection of the conductor as artistic leader and ensemble pedagogue, codification of instrumental and ensemble pedagogy, and teaching of aural analysis skills to conductors.
+Currently, he leads an international team of conductors and educators in a project entitled, “Vorstellung einer systematischen Unterrichtsmethodik für Anfänger und fortgeschrittene BläserKlassen (Directed Listening for Wind Ensemble Conductors.)”
+The culmination of this work is presented within the book “Probenmethodik Blasorchester: Geführtes Hören in der Ensemblearbeit,” published by Helbling Verlag in Esslingen, Germany, and the English edition, The Directed Listening Model: A Rehearsal Guide for Ensemble Musicianship, published by the authors.
+Concluding in 2012, Pasquale led a team of American conductors and researchers in a cross-cultural performance and pedagogy project in China entitled, “中国纯音乐教育：跨文化表现与教育学” (Instrumental Music Education in China: Cross-Cultural Performance and Pedagogy.)

-In the genre of marching and pageantry arts, Dr. Pasquale served as an ensemble music consultant with the Boston Crusaders Drum and Bugle Corps from Boston, Massachusetts; the associate brass caption manager of the Santa Clara Vanguard Drum and Bugle Corps from Santa Clara, California; and teacher of ensemble music as a member of the Brass Staff of the Cavaliers Drum and Bugle Corps from Rosemont, Illinois.
-Through his teaching at the Cavaliers, Pasquale was a contributor to the instructional DVD titled The Cavaliers Brass: From the Concert Hall to the Football Field, which has been met with international acclaim.
+In the genre of marching and pageantry arts, Dr. Pasquale served as an ensemble music consultant with the Boston Crusaders Drum and Bugle Corps from Boston, Massachusetts; the Associate Brass Caption Manager of the Santa Clara Vanguard Drum and Bugle Corps from Santa Clara, California; and taught ensemble music as a member of the Brass Staff of the Cavaliers Drum and Bugle Corps from Rosemont, Illinois.
+Through his teaching at the Cavaliers, Pasquale was a contributor to the instructional DVD entitled, The Cavaliers Brass: From the Concert Hall to the Football Field, which has been met with international acclaim.
 During his tenure from 2002-09, the Cavaliers were named Drum Corps International World Champions three times and were the recipient of two Jim Ott Awards for “Excellence in Brass Performance.”

-Dr. Pasquale is in demand as a conductor, clinician, pedagogue, and adjudicator in band and orchestra programs throughout the United States, Europe, British West Indies, and Asia.
+Dr. Pasquale is in demand as a conductor, clinician, pedagogue, and adjudicator in band and orchestra programs throughout Europe, Asia, and the United States.

 BME, Texas Christian University